hmcts/ia-ccd-definitions/README.md

   It will automatically set the title for new PRs according to the first commit message, so you won't have to change it manually.

-  Note that it will also alter other behaviours in GitHub.
-Hopefully these will also be improvements to you.
+  Note that it will also alter other behaviour in GitHub.
+Hopefully these will also be useful to you.

 *In case of problems*